- What is Mirapex?

 - Which drugs or supplements interact with Mirapex?

-- Is Mirapex safe to take during pregnancy or while breastfeeding?
+- Is Mirapex safe to use during pregnancy or while breastfeeding?

 - What else should I know about Mirapex?